sao16b/4n6/_posts/2024-04-18-MVS_CTF_2024_Android_Writeup.md

 **Prompt**: When is Rocco’s Bday?
 (YYYY-MM-DD)

 I know Facebook keeps track of birthdays, and luckily, we have a Facebook archive.
-I find Rocco's birthday in `/facebook-61554919820462-2024-01-06-49fzodcA/personal_information/profile_information/profile_information.html`{: .filepath}: **1974-09-29**.
+I find Rocco's birthday in `/facebook-61554919820462-2024-01-06-49fzodcA/personal_information/profile_information/profile_information.html`{: .filepath}; his birthday is **1974-09-29**.

 ![Facebook Birthday](/assets/img/2024-04-18/20_1.png){: width="600"}